ml-cube/ml3-platform-docs/md-docs/user_guide/task.md

 Retrieval Augmented Generation is a particular AI task for Text data based on Large Language Models, in which they are used to generate responses of user query using a set of retrieved documents as context to provide a precise and more focused response.

 RAG Tasks, do not have a Target therefore, the attribute *optional target* is always set to True.
-Moreover, in this Task, the Prediction is a text as well and the input is composed of two entities:
+Moreover, in this Task, the Prediction is a text as well.
+While the input is composed of two entities:

 - User Input: the user query that the model needs to answer
 - Retrieved Context: the set of documents the retrieval engine selected to help the model

+RAG Tasks have two additional attributes:
-RAG tasks has additional the attribute *context separator* which is a string used to separate different retrieved contexts into chunks.
+- Context separator: which is a string used to separate different retrieved contexts into chunks.
 Context data is sent as a single string, however, in RAG settings multiple documents can be retrieved.
 In this case, context separator is used to distinguish them.
 It is optional since a single context can be provided.

     !!! example
         Context separator: <<sep\>\>

         Context data: The capital of Italy is Rome.<<sep\>\>Rome is the capital of Italy.<<sep\>\>Rome was the capital of Roman Empire.

         Contexts:

             - The capital of Italy is Rome.
             - Rome is the capital of Italy.
             - Rome was the capital of Roman Empire.
+- Default answer: which is a string used when no retrieved context is available.
+It is optional since other way to handle this situation are available.

+    !!! example
+        Default answer: "I am sorry, I cannot help you with that request."

 ### Object Detection